George Cox is currently completing his Marketing Assistant Apprenticeship with Webmart through Oxford Professional Education Group.

 How does Oxford Professional Education Group support you in your apprenticeship?

 They support me by scheduling 1-2-1 meetings with me and progress reviews that help me stay on track and answer any questions I have or worries.
 I find this extremely helpful as knowing where I might need help or where I am not as strong in knowledge, my tutor can help me more with these topics and this reassures me that I am on the correct path.

 As someone who has gone straight from school, I think this apprenticeship would be perfect for anyone.
 Not only are you learning and transitioning into working life, but you also learn a lot from the business you work for, and you can apply everything you learn to the real world.
 Marketing will always be needed; therefore, I think is not a skill that can be wasted.

 What advice would you give to someone thinking of starting an apprenticeship?

 I think the best advice I can give is to prioritise what is important, get out of the habit of procrastinating and make sure the apprenticeship you are starting you have an interest in. if you have an interest in what you are learning then it won’t feel like work.
 Secondly, don’t put too much pressure on yourself to know everything, you are taking an apprenticeship to learn, therefore you won’t know everything, learning takes time, but you can never stop learning.

-Oxford College of Apprenticeships is a main provider of apprenticeships and help a range of organisations to find suitable apprentices.
+Oxford Professional Education Group is a main provider of apprenticeships and helps a range of organisations find suitable apprentices.
 If you are interested in undertaking an apprenticeship in marketing, project management or procurement, get in touch with our team to find out more about any current opportunities.